-It’s difficult to imagine a future in which the general public doesn’t question scientific findings.
-For the most part, this skepticism is a good thing: it spurs debate, fosters discussion between the public and the scientific community and ultimately increases public understanding of science.
+It’s difficult to imagine a future in which people don’t question scientific findings.
+For the most part, this skepticism is a good thing: it spurs debate, fosters discussion between the public and the scientific community, and ultimately increases public understanding of science.
 But when these inquiries are based on ideological judgments or fear, as is the case with the widespread apprehension about genetically modified organisms (GMOs), both scientists and science communicators must carefully craft public statements to prevent dangerous misinterpretations.

 It may not be immediately clear how reporting these findings in any context could possibly cause harm, since the potential conflicts detailed in the article apply to both pro- and anti-GMO researchers.
-But when an issue becomes as emotionally charged as is the GMO debate, laypeople and scientists both can fall victim to confirmation bias, incorporating mostly the evidence that aligns with their own preconceived notions.
-The seemingly balanced view presented in the article, which implies ethical corruption in researchers on both sides of the debate, is just a step away from the middle ground fallacy.
+But when an issue becomes as emotionally charged as is the GMO debate, non-scientists and scientists both can fall victim to confirmation bias, incorporating mostly the evidence that aligns with their own preconceived notions.
+The seemingly balanced view presented in the New York Times article, which implies ethical corruption of researchers on both sides of the debate, is just a step away from the middle-ground fallacy.

 There is no mention in the article of just what proportion of researchers supporting either claim have financial conflicts of interest, yet the number of words devoted to each side’s purported corruption is similar.
 More distressingly, the statement that “there is no evidence that academic work was compromised” is made only once and is buried far enough into the article that it’s easily missed.
 This gives proponents and opponents alike a way to discredit the other side’s arguments without evaluating them logically—both can claim that any research that doesn’t support their view is unreliable and biased beyond redemption.